top of page

 Look at the differences between a vague promt and a better one respecting the Goal, Context, Clarity framework:

-Vague Prompt: “Explain photosynthesis.” - With that prompt, the AI chatbot will definitely provide an answer.
+Vague Prompt: “Explain photosynthesis.”
+With that prompt, the AI chatbot will definitely provide an answer.
 That answer may seem acceptable, leading everyone to say, "Wow, it's done!
 We asked a question, and we've got an answer that seems okay."
 However, it’s important to note that while there is often an answer when you ask an AI chatbot, the quality and accuracy of that answer may fall short of your expectations.

-Please use the AI LLM chatbot of your choice and test these two prompts to see the differences in the results.
+Please use the AI LLM chatbot of your choice andTRY IT !
+Test these two prompts to see the differences in the results.
 You'll be amazed!

 Now you undestand why it's so important to craft the right prompt.
 And you will never again rush to Chat GPT to ask it a question, stupidly, as if you were asking a search engine!

-Constraints: Indicate additional settings, give examples, or limitations so the AI aligns its response.
+• CONSTRAINTS: Indicate additional settings, give examples, or limitations so the AI aligns its response.

 You have to understand that Prompt Engineering is also an iterative process.
 That means you can begin with a first draft of your prompt, test it, see the results, and note any shortcomings.
 Then refine it, and summit again to the AI-LLM-Chatbot to see the differences in the answer:

-Add details or constraints to reduce ambiguity.
+1. Add details or constraints to reduce ambiguity.

-Specify the desired length or format.
+2. Specify the desired length or format.

 Beware of Common Pitfalls

-Overloading the Prompt: Too much detail can confuse the AI, leading to wandering answers.
+• Overloading the Prompt: Too much detail can confuse the AI, leading to wandering answers.
 Avoid absolutely giving contradictory information or instructions.

-Forgetting the Audience: If the AI doesn’t know the reading level or background knowledge, the response may be off-target.
+• Forgetting the Role or The Audience: If the AI doesn’t know who it’s supposed to be or the reading level and background knowledge of the audience for whom the answer is intended, the response may miss the mark.

 PRACTICAL APPLICATION